 The Museum of Madinat al-Zahra opened to the public in October 2009.
-It is a complex with areas befitting a modern museum and it contains the whole infrastructure required for heritage management at an archaeological ensemble of the size of the Caliphate city.
+It is a complex with areas befitting a modern museum and it contains the whole infrastructure required for heritage management at an archaeological ensemble of the size of the caliphate city.
 The building is designed to be the starting point of a tour of the site with an introduction and museum exhibition of Madinat al-Zahra.

-The creation of the Museum resolves various problems that have arisen since the site began to be recovered in 1911.
+The creation of the museum resolves various problems that have arisen since the site began to be recovered in 1911.
 The first building was intended to give support to excavation work but soon became obsolete because of the huge amount of archaeological material stored there and the lack of exhibition spaces.

-The Museum will also provide a solution to various requirements at the ensemble, both in terms of promotional and educational programmes and the tasks of supervision and preservation which have been entrusted to the institution.
+The museum will also provide a solution to various requirements at the ensemble, both in terms of promotional and educational programmes and the tasks of supervision and preservation which have been entrusted to the institution.

 A key feature of the building is its location outside the city; it uses one of the original access roads so as not to affect future excavations or their extension in area.
-The new infrastructure's commitment to the site also extends to the landscape, since the development project designed by architect's studio Nieto and Sobejano partially hide the building within its setting avoiding any interference with an appreciation of the landscape and the crucial leading role played by the Calphate city.
+The new infrastructure's commitment to the site also extends to the landscape, since the development project designed by architect's studio Nieto and Sobejano partially hide the building within its setting avoiding any interference with an appreciation of the landscape and the crucial leading role played by the caliphate city.

 In short, this is an infrastructure created to help gain an insight into the site and to develop its potential at all levels.
 It is conceived as an infrastructure which can underpin new research, conservation and promotion projects at the city and all aspects of land management in the area around it.
 It has the following services: